 Anura does not use confusing numerical scoring systems which create false positives.
 Just a black-and-white indicator of web traffic as real or fraudulent.
 When Anura says it’s bad, it’s bad.

-Don’t let yourself become a victim of fraud, request a demo today.
+Don’t let yourself become a victim of fraud, request a trial today.